gimbalmonkey/pointcloudviz/README.md

 **Agisoft Metashape**

 Agisoft Metashape is an industry standard visualization software for SfM data.
-A free trial is available, but full access requires payment.
+A free trial is available but full access requires payment.

 https://www.agisoft.com/

 **3DF Zephyr**

 3DF Zephyr is an open source SfM visualization software.
 The free version allows users to take up to 50 photos for 3D model production.
+Photos can be acquired with a good quality cell phone camera.

 https://www.3dflow.net/3df-zephyr-pro-3d-models-from-photos/